 Lingala

 Lingala is a Bantu language spoken by more than 10 million speakers throughout the Democratic Republic of the Congo (Congo-Kinshasa), the Republic of the Congo (Congo-Brazzaville), Angola and the Central African Republic.
 Lingala was used by Europeans to communicate with trade partners, and itw as referred to as “the trade language” or “the river language.”
 From 1884 onwards Eurpoeans referred to it as “Bangala” after Bangala Station.
 After 1901, Catholic missionaries proposed to rename the language “Lingala”, a proposition which took some decades to be generally accepted, both by colonials and the Congolese.
 This name change was accepted in western and northwestern Congo (as well as in other countries where the language was spoken), but not in northeastern Congo where the variety of the language spoken locally is still called Bangala.
 It has over 10 million speakers.
-For more information, review the NALRC Lingala brochure here
+For more information, review the NALRC Lingala brochure here.

 Swahili سواحل